Jump to content

 For us, having a sustainable business practice that respects people, society and the environment is a prerequisite for running our business.
 We therefore work continuously and strategically to ensure this.

-Do you have questions for us about the Openness Act?
+Do you have questions for us about the Transparency Act?

 Read more about our work with people in our value chain, and then you are most welcome to contact us.